legal-i/agent-example/README-FILES.md

-# File Upload and Download via Cloudfront
+# File Transfer API
-The legal-i SDK uses presigned URLs to upload and download files directly to AWS.
+The legal-i SDK uses presigned URLs to upload and download files directly to AWS for efficiency and stability.

-##  File Download
+## Flow for File Download
 **The SDK requests a presigned URL from the legal-i files API.
 HTTP 307 with the presigned URL in the location header is returned.**

 ```